sugarcrm-developers/school/README.md

 [![The Professor M Scenario Part 2 - How do you install it?](images/profmvideo2.png)](https://youtu.be/SO-Rav35X5U "The Professor M Scenario Part 2 - How do you install it?")

 ### Prerequisites
-- Sugar 7.9.1.0 (or newer) installed with NO sample data.
+- Sugar 11.2 (or newer) installed with NO sample data.
 See [Getting Started with Sugar Development](https://developer.sugarcrm.com/getting-started) for help.
    * Note:  If you install Sugar using ***config_si.php***, ensure that the `disable_unknown_platforms` property is set to `false` or is not in the file.
    * Note for Windows users:  Make the path to your Sugar instance as short as possible to avoid errors of file paths being too long.
+   * Professor M's install leverages Administration [REST API](https://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_11.2/Integration/Web_Services/REST_API/Endpoints/Administrationpackages_POST/) to install Module Loadable Package available on Sugar 11.2 and up
 - [Postman](https://www.getpostman.com) installed

 ### Install the modules and customizations